appdev-lessons/how-to-write-a-lesson/content.md

 On any element, you can:

-- Use Tailwind classes.
+- Use Bootstrap classes.
 E.g., you could add a background-color and border with:

     ```html
     Call out this content
-    {: class="bg-lime-100 border" }
+    {: class="bg-warning-subtle border" }
     ```

     Which produces:

     Call out this content
-    {: class="bg-lime-100 border" }
+    {: class="bg-warning-subtle border" }

 - Use raw HTML elements within your markdown.
     - Don't forget to omit initial indentation within the element if you do this.